Netflix/falcor/documentation/model.md

 }
 ~~~

-The get method is flexible and can be used in three different ways:
+The get method is flexible and is generally used for either of the following purposes:

+1. Retrieving JSON Graph information as JSON
+2. Transforming JSON Graph information directly into view objects

 ### 1. Retrieving JSON Graph Information as JSON

-While Models retrieve information from Data Sources in JSON Graph format, they emit information in JSON format.
+While Models retrieve information from DataSources in JSON Graph format, they emit information in JSON format.
 You can retrieve JSON data from a Model by passing the get method any number of PathSets.
 In the following example, we will retrieve the names of the first two tasks in a TODOs list from a Model.

 ~~~js
 var dataSource = new falcor.HttpDataSource("/model.json");